PE

 Implementation:

 Opportunities are provided for children to take part in a range of competitive, creative, and challenge-type activities, both as individuals and as part of a team or group, in this school and in a range of interschool competitions.
+We aim to embed core values such as fairness and respect and a love of PE and sport which they will maintain throughout their lives.

+School Sports Premium: The School Sports Premium is used to improve the provision of PE at Saint Mary’s in a number of ways, adding additional specialist CPD to support teaching staff.
 The School Sports Premium has provided opportunities for PE and sport to be enhanced and developed giving opportunities for all to experience high quality PE and sport.

 Impact: